EthanMerrill/100-Days-of-Code/journal.md

  - [ ] add projects to cards
  - [ ] add media query
  - [ ] make site mobile optimized
+ -

+# 49

+Added icons, restructured the json file to add the links inside the node objects.
+Started to adjust colors .
+I also fixed a new bug I made in the trading algo.
+Longer term, the next algo feature should be correlation analysis.

+# 50

+I can finish the portfolio project today, day 50!